vectordxy/stayedcss/README.md

 ## Contribution

 StayedCSS is an open-source project.
-Feel free to submit bug reports or feature requests on [GitHub Issues].
+Feel free to submit bug reports or feature requests on Issues.
 Your feedback will play a vital role in evolving StayedCSS from a beta version to a stable and robust library.